Skip to content

 State is a collection of token quantities.

-The Exposure Vector Representation
+The Conditional Account Value Vector Representation

 An account state is defined by a single object: